 AMP IoT can also be used for positioning, e.g., for positioning in manufacturing, establishing an indoor positioning and navigation system etc. The global Indoor positioning and navigation market was valued at $6.92 billion in 2020 and is projected to grow to $23.6 billion in 2025 at a CAGR of 27.9% [26] .
 Unlike the outdoor use cases where Global Navigation Satellite System can be used, it calls for much more efficient indoor positioning and navigation technologies for indoor use cases.
 AMP IoT based indoor positioning and navigation system can be easily deployed with low cost and can be easily used by the verticals and individual customer.

 Finally, AMP IoT can be used for sensor networks [37] .
 The global industrial wireless sensor network market size is expected to reach USD 8,669.8 million by 2025, growing at a CAGR of 15.2% from 2019 to 2025, according to this study.
 The benefits offered by IWSN over wired networks, such as mobility, self-discovery capability, compact size, cost-effectiveness, and reduced complexity, are anticipated to play a significant role in increasing global demand.
 For example, the development of smart grid requires the sensor network to realize intelligent perception and data fusion.
-The combination of communication network and sensing technology applied in the power grid will develop towards the deep integration of sensing and communication integrated with sensing and sensing.
+The combination of communication network and sensing technology applied in the power grid will develop towards the deep integration of sensing and communication.
 China's State Grid plans to invest more than 150 billion yuan ($22 billion) in the second half of 2022 in ultra-high voltage (UHV) power transmission lines.
 Millions of sensors and meters need to be deployed along these UHV power transmission lines to monitor temperature, humidity, etc., and detect fault operations, which creates a huge market for AMP IoT devices with unique features such as maintenance-free and battery-less.

 Therefore, the AMP IoT solution will pave the way for the deployment of new sensors by significantly reducing both CapEx including deployment cost and OpEx including operation cost.
 In this regard, the largest growth of future AMP IoT devices is foreseen in the next decade attending to the expected growth of number of devices, the wish of long term and maintenance-free connection and the rise of new services and applications.